Reverse Cowgirl (South Park): Plot

 A TSA employee who masturbates while monitoring bathroom security cameras sees that Cartman, armed with a gun, has taken a TSA checkpoint inspector and a baby hostage in his bathroom, before disabling his camera.
 Randy Marsh leads the public in speaking out against the TSA and the fact that it allowed a terrorist with a gun and a baby past a security checkpoint.
 Randy also calls for a public sueance, where Betsy's ghost appears, and tells Clyde that the lawyer is a fraud, and that her death is Clyde's fault for not putting their toilet seat down.
 The real ghost of Harington then appears and angrily announces that it is nobody's fault, saying that everyone is using his invention the wrong way.
-He explains that his toilet design requires people to sit facing the cistern, and not outward, much to the surprise of everyone in the courtroom, except Butters.
+He explains that his toilet design requires people to sit facing the tank, and not outward, much to the surprise of everyone in the courtroom, except Butters.
 When Randy states that doing so would require a person to have to remove their pants to use it this way, Harington responds that he indeed intended for users to do that and, pointing to the hole on one of the walls of the prop toilet, indicates that this was why he designed toilets with a laundry hole, much to the surprise of Randy and the others.
 Clyde eventually begins using the toilet in the manner shown by Harington, but defiantly places the seat up, looks up, and gives the finger to his dead mother.